lmgobaira/tinkerTankExamples/README.md

     `python --version`

-If python is setup correctly on your machine the command will respond with the active python version information.
+If Python is setup correctly on your machine the command will respond with the active python version information.

 ### Setting up PyCharm IDE